2007-05-24

 country's rights and freedoms, to defend our democratic values, to faithfully

-observe our laws and fulfil my duties and obligations as a Canadian citizen
+observe our laws and fulfil my duties and obligations as a Canadian citizen.

 In French, this would be: